alplky/web-scraping-challenge/README.md

 # web-scraping-challenge

+* NOTE: All scraping details are inside the mission_to_mars.py Python file instead of a Jupyter Notebook per directions from instructor.

 ## Background
 Build a web application that scrapes various websites for data related to the Mission to Mars and display the information in a single HTML page.